jodal/pyspotify/docs/quickstart.rst

 Similarly, pyspotify will convert any string you give it from Unicode to UTF-8 encoded bytestrings before passing them on to libspotify.
-The only exception is file system paths, like :attr:`~spotify.SessionConfig.tracefile` above, which is passed directly to libspotify.
+The only exception is file system paths, like :attr:`~spotify.Config.tracefile` above, which is passed directly to libspotify.
 This is in case you have a file system which doesn't use UTF-8 encoding for file names.